 Concurrent Disorders Support Services

-Fred Victor is the lead agency in this agency referral network for people with both mental illness and substance addiction in Toronto.
-Concurrent Disorders Support Services (CDSS) offers a high-degree of support to its clients by helping them fast-track and navigate the system.
+Fred Victor is the lead agency in a referral network for people with both mental illness and substance addiction in Toronto.
+CDSS offers a high degree of support by helping to navigate the system.
 Learn more.

 Drop-Ins & Community Programs

-We offer several programs that provide opportunities for people to make a contribution, to connect with others, and to be part of a larger community.
-These community programs also provide basic needs such as clothing and nutritious meals, education and training, and support around housing, health, legal, immigration, income, mental health and addiction.
+We offer several programs that provide opportunities for people to make a contribution, connect with others, and be part of a larger community.
+These community programs also provide basic needs such as clothing and nutritious meals, education and training, and support around housing, health, legal, immigration, income, mental health, and addiction.
 Learn more.

 Our Charitable Registration Number is: 118931377RR0001